cysabi/arrhythmia/README.md

 # arrhythmia

-A realtime multi-player rhythm game inspired by Crypt of the NecroDancer
+A realtime multi-player rhythm game where you move and attack in sync with the beat of the music.
+Inspired by Crypt of the NecroDancer.

 https://github.com/user-attachments/assets/aa317988-fc6a-4e83-b6f8-22d590f9ee8f

+### Tech Stack

+- **Frontend**: React with TypeScript
+- **Backend**: Go with WebSocket support

 ## Running the app locally